Radiation treatment for colorectal cancer

 Radiation treatment is the use of high-energy rays (such as x-rays) to kill cancer cells or shrink tumors.

-Before surgery: If the size or place of a tumor makes it hard to take it out, radiation may be used before surgery to shrink the tumor.
+Before surgery: If the size of a tumor or where it is makes it hard to take it out, radiation may be used before surgery to shrink the tumor.
 Radiation is also used sometimes before surgery for rectal cancers, because it lowers the risk of the cancer coming back later.
 When it is used for rectal cancers before surgery, radiation is often combined with chemotherapy.
 This is called chemoradiation.
 The chemo helps the radiation work better, but adds to the side effects.

 After surgery: Radiation can also be used after surgery, to kill any cancer cells that may have been left behind (but couldn’t be seen).
 This lowers the chance that the cancer will come back later.